Yorktown veteran pleads guilty to theft of government property

 According to officials, Francis “Edward” Roach, who served in the U.S. Army from 1982 to 2006, pleaded guilty on Tuesday to theft of government property, goods originally ordered by a military member from Fort Eustis with federal government money.

-The 55-year-old owned and operated A&E Automotive Repair of Dengigh, Inc. when he committed the crimes.
+The 55-year-old owned and operated A&E Automotive Repair of Denbigh, Inc. when he committed the crimes.

 Roy E. Friend, who worked as the Chief of Logistics and Program Management, Aviation and Missile Command at Fort Eustis, made over 600 orders and fraudulently obtained approximately $2.3 million worth of goods through the General Services Administration (GSA) Advantage website using his GSA Advantage account.